-Common Mistakes to Avoid When Buying and Restoring Property in Italy
+Common Mistakes to Avoid When Buying and Restoring Property in Italy in 2026

 Purchasing or restoring property in Italy, especially in regions like Le Marche, can be straightforward if you avoid common missteps.
+Read this guide to prevent pitfalls that can turn your dream home project into a costly headache.

-1. Skipping Due Diligence:
+1. Skipping Proper Due Diligence

 2. Underestimating Renovation Costs: